 Use a Professional Recruitment Agency or Headhunter

 The same applies to temporary staff.
-Instead of wasting time posting an ad online or interviewing a few people off the street, contact a reputable recruitment agency such as Staff Heroes recruitment services, and let them send you suitably qualified individuals who can slot into the team on day one.
+Instead of wasting time posting an ad online or interviewing a few people off the street, contact a reputable recruitment agency, and let them send you suitably qualified individuals who can slot into the team on day one.
 If you need to fill a vacancy in a pinch, this is the way to do it.